nautechsystems/nautilus_trader/docs/concepts/strategies.md

 #### Position management

-Handlers in this category are triggered by events related to positions.
+These handlers receive events related to positions.
 `PositionEvent` type messages are passed to handlers in the following sequence:

 1. Specific handler (e.g., `on_position_opened`, `on_position_changed`, etc.)